 I recommend using firm, crunchy apples in this cake for the best texture (so they don't cook down into mush).

-I had Pink Ladies on hand, so that's what I used and they worked beautifully.
+When I first developed this Caramel Apple Cake recipe, I had Pink Ladies on hand, so that's what I used and they worked beautifully.

 For a Salted Caramel Twist